Glovedsasquatch/Parallel_Programming/README.md

 # --------------------------- INSTRUCTIONS ------------------------------
 During updation of this file, if you find relevants files that may help in better understanding of the contents, please add it to the folder.
-Additionally, if there are weblinks with useful information, please add them to the section below named "REFERENCES" and enumerate them.
+Additionally, if there are weblinks with useful information, please add them to the section below named "REFERENCES" and enumerate them (you may also write to me or request to push).

 #  ---------------------------- REFERENCES -------------------------------
 1)